drocheam/optrace/docs/source/usage/elements.rst

 ##################################

-Paraxial analysis by using transfer matrix is described in :numref:`usage_tma`.
+The paraxial analysis functionality is described in :numref:`usage_tma`.
-As for a setup of many lenses, we can also do paraxial analysis on a simple lens.
+To create a ray transfer matrix analysis object (:class:`TMA <optrace.tracer.transfer_matrix_analysis.TMA>` object) for a lens, we call the member function :python:`tma()`.

-To create a ray transfer matrix analysis object (:class:`TMA <optrace.tracer.transfer_matrix_analysis.TMA>` object) we call the member function :python:`tma()`.
+Calculating the effective focal length of the lens is as simple as:

 .. doctest::